InsightDataScience/anomaly_detection/README.md

 Data in the second file, stream_log.json, should be used to determine whether a purchase is anomalious.
 If a purchase is flagged anomalious the whole json record should be logged in the flagged_purchases.json file.
 As events come in both the social network and the purchase history of users get updated.

+The first line of batch_log.json contains a json object with the degree (D) and number of purchases (T) to consider for the calculation.
-Both batch_log.json and stream_log.json contain 3 types of events:
+The rest of the events both in batch_log.json and in stream_log.json fall into to following 3 categories:
  - purchase
  - befriend
  - unfriend